 - Or maybe it will be more specific: “I want my photos to make people pay attention at first glance but then also give them pause for thought when they realize what they are looking at.”

 - You may want your images to convey a profound message.
-Sometimes these visual messages may be unpleasant to look at or conceive (such as photos showing the aftermath of a Rhino poaching assault).
+Sometimes these visual messages may be unpleasant to see or conceive (such as photos showing the aftermath of a Rhino poaching assault).

 The key here is that once you decide on a particular emotion or tension (for example), look for ways this idea can manifest through your photography.